aai-institute/pyDVL/docs/influence/index.md

 ---
-title: Computing Influence Values
+title: The influence function
 alias:
   name: influence-values
   text: Computing Influence Values
 ---

-# Computing influence values
+# The influence function

 !!!
 Warning
-    Much of the code in the package [pydvl.influence][pydvl.influence] is experimental or untested.
+    The code in the package [pydvl.influence][pydvl.influence] is experimental.
     Package structure and basic API are bound to change before v1.0.0

 The influence function (IF) is a method to quantify the effect (influence) that each training point has on the parameters of a model, and by extension on any